davidhcefx/My-Linux-Notes/README.md

   * The format of `/etc/crontab` is different than `crontab -e`.

-12. Sticky bit: `------t` Only owner can remove, even it is mod `777` (eg. /tmp)
+12. Sticky bit: `------t`.
+Only the owner can remove it, even if it's chmod `777` (eg. /tmp)

-13. SetUID: Do not support Scripts; Executables are also not supported under `/tm`p, `/home`. (which are mounted as `nosuid`)
+13. SetUID: Cannot be applied to _scripts_; Executables are also not supported under `/tmp` and `/home`. (which are mounted as `nosuid`)

 14. Systemctl's `is-enable` command can check for "generated scripts".

-15. Calling grep multiple time is faster than parsing with a single While-loop. (big file)
+15. Calling grep multiple time is faster than parsing with a single while-loop. (for big files)

-16. MessageOfTheDay (The tty greetings) is under `/etc/update-motd.d/`.
+16. MessageOfTheDay (the tty greetings) is under `/etc/update-motd.d/`.

 17. `Locate`: A utility for reverse-mapping filenames to paths.
 However, it will scan the whole system everyday (`updatedb.mlocate`), so remember to turn it off if not needed.